Special Operation Forces (Jordan): Prince Hashem School for Special Operations

-SOF Recruiting
+Recruiting

 Enrollment in the Jordan armed forces is on a voluntary basis, and this is obviously also true for the special operations.
 The first requirement for those willing to join the special operations is that they should successfully pass physical and mental fitness tests.

 From a psychological point of view, applicants are evaluated by a military psychologist in order to assess their personal and leadership traits.
 Then, applicants undergo a medical screening and an initial PT test.
 Those who make it through this preliminary selection phase are admitted to an endurance camp (boot camp) for a month of extensive training.
 The camp is designed to test trainees’ ability to work under physical and mental stress.

 Upon completing the camp, recruits take ranger and parachute courses.
 After this second phase, they are sent to specialized courses to complete their military professional training.

 Training Courses

 Uniforms

-Special Forces Group and QRF Brigade wear MultiCam, Maroon berets.
+Special Forces Command and QRF Brigade wear MultiCam with maroon berets.
 Some Special Unit II teams wear Full Black Pattern.